.

 Huaso

-A huaso is a Chilean countryman and skilled horseman, similar to the Argentinian or Uruguayangaucho, the American cowboy, and Mexican vaquero and charro.
+A huaso is a Chilean countryman and skilled horseman, similar to the Argentinian, Rio Grande do Sul's or Uruguayangaucho, the American cowboy, and Mexican vaquero and charro.
+Huasos are found all over Central and Southern Chile while the Magellan Region sheep raisers are gauchos.

-Huasos (plural) live in Chile's central valley and ride horses (Chilean Horse) and typically wear a straw hat called a chupalla.
+Huasos (plural) are generally found in Chile's central valley.
+They ride horses and typically wear a straw hat called a chupalla.
 They also wear a poncho called a manta or a chamanto over a short Andalusian waist jacket, as well as tooled leather legging over booties with raw hide leather spur holders that sustain a beautiful long shanked spur with 4" rowels, and many other typical garments.

 Huasos are an important part of Chilean folkloric culture and are a vital part of parades, fiestas, and holidays.
 The dancing of the cueca in which the coy china is courted by the persistent huaso, both traditionally attired, is de rigueur on such occasions.